shekhawat4u/Pay-Xpress-Client/README.md

 5. **Settlement** - View settlement information and history
 6. **Export** - Export transaction data and reports
 7. **Payment API** - Generate and manage API keys for integration
-8. **API Documentation** - Complete guide on how to use the Orion-Pay API
+8. **API Documentation** - Complete guide on how to use the Pay Xpress API
 9. **Account** - User profile and account settings
 10. **Support** - Help and support page
 11. **Payment Page** - Razorpay checkout integration